Date:2026-06-02 Click:35

 Application Scenarios in Industrial Lines

 In packaging automation, repeated shuttle motion is common.
 Cartons, pouches, bottles, carriers, or grouped products may need movement between operations.
-Service access remains important because packaging environments can create dust and debris.
+Belt-driven modules can support fast transfer while keeping the layout relatively clean.

 In vision inspection, smooth stop behavior is critical.
 A camera can only capture reliably after vibration is controlled.
 Module selection should consider settling time, bracket stiffness, frame rigidity, and cable routing.